-30 Years Ago: Black Sabbath’s ‘Live Evil’ Marks the End of the Dio Era
+32 Years Ago: Black Sabbath’s ‘Live Evil’ Marks the End of the Dio Era

-By all rights, the release of Black Sabbath‘s first official live album, ‘Live Evil,’ should have been the cause of great celebration — not only for the band’s incredibly patient and long suffering fans, but surely the revitalized band’s Ronnie James Dio-fronted lineup.
+By all rights, the release of Black Sabbath‘s first official live album, ‘Live Evil,’ should have been the cause of great celebration — not only for the band’s fans, but surely the revitalized band’s Ronnie James Dio-fronted lineup.

-Just three years prior to ‘Live Evil’s release (which was Dec. ’82 in the US, Jan. ’83 in the UK) Dio had swooped in on a white horse — or perhaps a Shetland pony — to rescue the dopesick Sabbath from its post-Ozzy doldrums.
-Together, Dio, Tony Iommi, Geezer Butler and Bill Ward (and later his replacement, Vinnie Appice) virtually erased all memories of Osbourne with the sheer majesty of their mighty twin studio efforts, 1980′s ‘Heaven and Hell’ and ’81′s ‘Mob Rules.’
+Just three years prior to ‘Live Evil’s release (which arrived in the U.K. on Jan.
+18, 1983, after a December 1982 bow in the U.S.), Dio rescued the dopesick Sabbath from its post-Ozzy Osbourne doldrums.
+Together with Tony Iommi, Geezer Butler and Bill Ward (and later his replacement, Vinnie Appice), Dio helped the band move forward with the sheer majesty of 1980′s ‘Heaven and Hell’ and ’81′s ‘Mob Rules.’

 Sabbath would go on to a subsequent happy hour with singer Ian Gillan, then waffled away the remainder of the decade playing lead vocalist musical chairs.
-Meanwhile, Ozzy’s competing double live release, ‘Speak of the Devil,’ hit record stores just weeks before ‘Live Evil,’ contained nothing but Black Sabbath songs — partially out of respect to Rhoads and probably partially to jab it to his former bandmates. too — and successfully stole some of its thunder.
+Meanwhile, Ozzy’s competing double live release, ‘Speak of the Devil,’ hit record stores just weeks before ‘Live Evil,’ contained nothing but Black Sabbath songs and successfully stole some of its thunder.